-After researching a number of fields in search of the what makes greatness, he determined that there was pattern of activities that most “talented” individuals followed.
+After researching a number of fields in search of what makes greatness, he determined that there was a pattern of activities that most “talented” individuals followed.
 He called these activities deliberate practice.

 Colvin says that if you want to acquire great skill in any field you too can do it but only through hours of deliberate practice.

 On working out what deliberate practice actually is, Colvin says: